wongkokian/ClientBook/docs/UserGuide.md

 **Format**: `addshortcut sn/SHORTCUT_NAME sc/SHORTCUT_COMMAND`

 * Adds a shortcut named `SHORTCUT_NAME` to the shortcut library and assigns a valid command `SHORTCUT_COMMAND` to it.
-* The specified `SHORTCUT_NAME` must be alphanumeric and must not already exist the shortcut library.
+* The specified `SHORTCUT_NAME` must be alphanumeric and must not already exist in the shortcut library.
 * The specified `SHORTCUT_COMMAND` must be a valid command.

 **Examples**: